Bedrock-OSS/bedrock-wiki/docs/concepts/mcstructure.md

 > > > >
 > > > > ![Compound][compound] `block_position_data`: Contains additional data for individual blocks in the structure.
 Each key is an integer index into the flattened list of blocks inside of `block_indices`.
 Layer is unspecified as it is irrelevant.
 > > > > > ![Compound][compound] `<index>`: A single piece of additional block data, applied to the block at its index position.
-> > > > > > ![Compound][compound] `block_entity_data`: Block entity data as NBT, stored exactly the same as block entities in the world file itself.
+> > > > > > ![Compound][compound] `block_entity_data`: Block entity data as NBT, stored the same as block entities in the world file itself.
 Position tags are saved, but replaced  upon loading.
 No other objects seem to exist adjacent to this one at this time.
 >
-> ![List][list] `structure_world_origin`: List of three integers describing where in the world the structure was originally saved.
+> ![List][list] `structure_world_origin`: List of three integers describing where in the world the structure was initially saved.
 Equal to the position of the saving structure block, plus its offset settings.
 This is used to determine where entities should be placed when loading.
 An entity's new absolute position is equal to its old position, minus these values, plus the origin of the structure's loading position.
 > > ![Integer][int] Structure origin X position.
 > > ![Integer][int] Structure origin Y position.
 > > ![Integer][int] Structure origin Z position.